 Congratulations to our winners!

-- First Prize: Hannah Frances Johannon: Foraging in the Face of Covid
+- First Prize: Hannah Frances Johansson: Eating our campus: Foraging in the face of the coronavirus

 - Second Prize: Casey Dai: Eating is Believing: Exploring the Boundaries and Duality of Cultural Assimilation with Li-Young Lee